 To DIY or not to DIY… that is the question!
 One of the first things most homeowners probably ask themselves when they come across a project in their home is whether it can be tackled themselves, or do they need to hire a professional.
-Sure, there are countless projects in your home that could be done yourself, but there are some important factors to keep in mind when deciding whether you should go the DIY route.
+Sure, there are countless projects in your home that could be done yourself, but there are some important factors to keep in mind when deciding whether you should go the DIY route, especially through Just DIY Decor.

 Safety is always going to be the number one priority, so first things first, evaluate the potential consequences of the project and whether safety would be compromised if something goes wrong.
 Many improvements around your home require the skills of a licensed professional who has the proper credentials and insurance, such as anything to do with a gas line, making major structural changes, and any major plumbing and electrical work.
 Also, consider whether you’d have a bigger problem on your hands if you make a mistake; messing up while painting a wall has way less disastrous consequences than a burst pipe in your home.